To Hell With You

 Rebecca pointed to a red orb.
 “There is War.”

-They searched for Hunter, Yoke and Gaol.
-Hunter was not up, but Yoke was just peeking above the horizon.
+They searched for Phobos, Yoke and Gaol.
+Phobos was not up, but Yoke was just peeking above the horizon.
 Gaol was a pale white dot, inching toward zenith.

 “When we die,” said Rebecca.
 “Do you think we’ll reincarnate in one of the hells?”
 She gestured to the night sky.